gocardless/theatre/README.md

   - [ ] RBAC roles for the manager
   - [ ] Stateful set for the deployment
 - [ ] Decide on deployment strategy

-To help me personally, my next steps are:

-- [x] Cache directory lookups
-- [x] Support pagination for Google directory lookups
-- [x] Restructure DirectoryRoleBinding to use Spec
-- [ ] Review small packages, consolidate where necessary, add unit tests
 - [ ] Document installation procedure
-- [ ] Investigate installing webhooks: can we test admission webhooks with the integration test suite?

 ## Getting Started